Error

 - "Mailbox exists"

-Here are a few examples illustrating the problem:
+Here are a few cases illustrating the problem.

 - The Source has two folders, F1 and F2, with similar names (for example, foo-bar and foobar).